Three Hearty Spring Soup Recipes

 Slice the tomatoes, red chilli pepper and onion.
 Pour onto a large baking tray.

-Sprinkle with some extra-virgin olive oil and balsamic vinegar.
+Sprinkle with some olive oil and balsamic vinegar.

 Scatter over the sun-kissed oregano and Himalayan salt and pepper.